 Having said that, however, it’s not uncommon to find great options at low prices.
 There are, in fact, plenty of USB microscopes that offer high magnification levels and other excellent features and specifications, including a few on this list.

-From this list of the 8 best USB microscopes you have seen above, here is my final verdict- the absolute best one is the Jiusion 1000x magnification endoscope.
+From this list of USB microscopes you have seen above, here is my final verdict- the absolute best one is the Jiusion 1000x magnification endoscope.
 Here’s why:

 It’s an excellently affordable USB microscope that is versatile, and functions as a microscope, endoscope, and camera.
 It also offers a high magnification of up to 1000x, which is not that common for a small handheld microscope.
 Plus, it has a lot of amazing features and capabilities, and it’s really easy to use!